Nancy Travis: Career

 Travis's first job after graduating from high school was in a play, It's Hard to Be a Jew, at The American Jewish Theatre in NYC.
+She also acted in commercials, notably for Twinkies and Levi's Jeans.
 After that, Travis appeared in a stage version of Neil Simon's Brighton Beach Memoirs and was a founding member of the Off-Broadway theater company Naked Angels.
 She appeared in their Frank Pugliese play Aven U-Boys, as well as in King of Connecticut.
-She made her Broadway debut in I'm Not Rappaport.
+She made her Broadway debut in I'm Not Rappaport in 1985.
 She starred in Athol Fugard's My Children, My Africa.
+In 1985, Travis made her screen debut playing a supporting role in the made-for-television biographical film Malice in Wonderland starring Elizabeth Taylor.
+The following year she received a star-billing role in the two-part ABC miniseries, Harem opposite Omar Sharif.
+She later made guest-starring appearances in television series Spenser: For Hire and Tales from the Darkside.